 Assessment:Laboratory Work, Laboratory Reports, 20%.
-Test, In-semester tests (approximately fortnightly), 40%.
-Examination, End-of-semester examination, 40%.
+Test, Two tests (covering Part A), 40%.
+Test, Two tests (covering Part B), 40%.

-VEN1204 Introduction to Engineering Design
+VEN 1204 Introduction to Engineering Design

 Description: This unit is based on a series of problems designed to both introduce students to the design process and to apply knowledge introduced in other Year 1 units of study.
-The problems will therefore emphasise creative thinking in design, generating and evaluating alternatives against a range of technical, environmental, social and economic ariteria, and making the final design decisions.
+The problems will therefore emphasise creative thinking in design, generating and evaluating alternatives against a range of technical, environmental, social and economic criteria, and making the final design decisions.
 The unit also incorporates a module on professional drawing practice including projections and views, dimensioning, different drawing types and using computer-aided design (CAD) software.